tensorflow/tensorflow/g3doc/LangRef.md

 An MLIR Function is an operation with a name containing one [region](#regions).
-The region of a function is not allowed to implicitly capture values defined outside of the function, and all external references must use Function arguments or attributes that establish a symbolic connection(e.g. symbols referenced by name via a string attribute like [SymbolRefAttr](#symbol-reference-attribute)):
+The region of a function is not allowed to implicitly capture values defined outside of the function, and all external references must use function arguments or attributes that establish a symbolic connection (e.g. symbols referenced by name via a string attribute like [SymbolRefAttr](#symbol-reference-attribute)):

 ``` {.ebnf}